 The Sustainability Committee and its subordinate organization, the Environment Committee, deliberate on various material issues (materialities) including climate change, and report their deliberations and findings to the Management Committee.
-In addition, climate-related matters discussed by the Management Committee are regularly reported to the Board of Directors.

-In the fiscal year ended March 31, 2024, the Sustainability Committee defined key performance indicators (KPI) for nine of the material issues (materialities) identified the previous fiscal year as being of particular importance to the Group, and the Board of Directors resolved them.
+The Sustainability Committee defined key performance indicators (KPI) for the material issues (materialities) identified the previous fiscal year as being of particular importance to the Group, and the Board of Directors resolved them.
 Initiatives for achieving the KPIs were implemented, and the progress of these initiatives was reported to the Board of Directors on a quarterly basis.
 By managing this progress, the Group is repeating the PDCA cycle and working to realize its long-term vision.